 The Design Philosophy: Protection First

 The design team, led by engineer Bronte Gould, made a fundamental decision early: protection would be the primary design requirement, not firepower, not speed, not payload.
 The Bushmaster would be built around keeping its occupants alive.
-This philosophy — protect first, fight second — was unusual at the time.
+This philosophy, protect first and fight second, was unusual at the time.
 Most military vehicle programs prioritized mobility and firepower, treating protection as a secondary consideration or an afterthought.